Muhuri Project

 The Muhuri Irrigation Project (মুহুরী সেচ প্রকল্প), commonly referred to as the Muhuri Project, is Bangladesh's second-largest irrigation project.
-It comprises a closure dam and water control structure, positioned at the confluence of the Feni, Muhuri, and Kalidas-Pahaliya rivers.
-This project plays a pivotal role in facilitating irrigation and managing floods across areas in Feni and Chittagong districts.
+It includes a closure dam and water control structure at the confluence of the Feni, Muhuri, and Kalidas-Pahaliya rivers.
+This project irrigates farmland and controls flooding in parts of Feni and Chittagong districts.

 The project was completed during the fiscal year 1985–86.
-The surrounding area, featuring artificial water bodies, forestry, bird watching hotspots, and fish farms, has become a notable tourist destination, drawing visitors from across the country.
-The project area also includes the country's first wind power plant and the largest fisheries zone in Bangladesh.
+The surrounding area contains artificial water bodies, forestry, and fish farms, and receives visitors as a tourist site.
+The project area also includes the country's first wind power plant and its largest fisheries zone.